chavo1/vault-cloudflare-terraform-notls/README.md

-# This repo contain Terraform code creates a Vault server and add a DNS record in AWS.
+# This repo contain Terraform code creates a Vault server with Consul backend without tls.
 ## Prerequisites

 - Active domain name - You can take one from a provider of your choice